Ill-posedness of the Dirichlet problem for 2D Lagrangian mean curvature equation: Proof of Theorem (2)

 Indeed, $(v_0, w_0, \rho_0, H_0)$ has been constructed in Step 1 and it is not hard to verify $(1)_0-(4)_0$.
-For $q\geq1,$ using Proposition \ref{p:stage} and following Step 2 in the proof of Proposition 2.1 of \cite{Cao}, we are able to inductively get $(v_q, w_q, \rho_q, H_q).$ Since the proof is exactly same, we omit the details.
+Similar to Step 2 of the proof of Proposition 2.1 in \cite{Cao}, by using Proposition \ref{p:stage} we are able to inductively get $(v_q, w_q, \rho_q, H_q)$ for $q\geq1$.
+Since the proof is exactly the same as in \cite{Cao}, we omit the details.